 - Cots Available

 An extensive Portuguese buffet breakfast is laid out in the open-plan sitting/dining room.
 You eat on a decked dining terrace for most of the year (we visited in October and found temperatures of 25 degrees), but on a rare cold, rainy morning, the fire is lit.
 You help yourself to an endless array of delicacies; we selflessly tested the chocolate cake twice simply to confirm how tasty it was.
 You’ll also find gallons of freshly squeezed orange juice, plates of cheese and ham, homemade yoghurt, bowls of fruit, croissants, homemade jams (we loved the fig jam), locally buzzed honey and an enticing choice of oven-warm breads.
 There’s strong coffee, warm milk and a collection of leaf and fruit teas.

-For lunches and snacks, there’s a simple but delicious choice of baguettes made to order.
-For dinner, staff will happily order and collect food from the ever-popular Fialho.
 But should you choose to go out (and you should), you’ll discover fabulous fish and seafood such as giant shrimps, squid and octopus, crabs, clams and oysters.
 Grilled sardines are a firm favourite, as is the Portuguese speciality of salted cod; make sure you wash it down with jugs of crisp vinho verde.
-Try Alactruz in Santa Luzia, O Castelo in Tavira or get a table at Fialho.
+Try Casa do Polvio Tasquinha - its octopus is a must in Santa Luiza - O Castelo in Tavira or get a table at Fialho.
 If you want something really fancy, head to Vila Joya at Almancil for 2 Michelin stars.